openforis/sepal-doc/docs/source/setup/password.rst

 If you have forgotten the password for your SEPAL account, you can reset it by proving you have access to the email address associated with your account.

-A password may be recovered by submitting a request after following the directions located at one of the website's sign-in forms.
+A password may be recovered by submitting a request after following the directions located at one of the website's signin forms.

 .. note::